copperspice/doxypressapp/README.md

 ### System Requirements

-To use DoxyPress you will need the CopperSpice libraries (CsCore, CsXml), a C++11 compiler, and a C++11 standard library.
+To build DoxyPressApp you will need the CopperSpice libraries (CsCore, CsGui, CsNetwork, CsXml), a C++11 compiler, and a C++11 standard library.

 Uses CMake or Autotools for building binary files.